blawok/crypto-quick-view/README.md

 # cryptoQuickView
 Python (Flask) university project of creating cryptocurrency dashboard web app.\
-In which you can select a cryptocurrency and period of time, and it will show you a dashboard and some tables of that currency
+The whole logic of this app is that you select (or use default values) a cryptocurrency and period of time, and it will show you a dashboard and some tables of that cryptocurrency.

 ## Installation

-Clone repository to your desire directory (mine is /GIT/) and then
+Clone repository (https://github.com/blawok/cryptoQuickView.git) to your desire directory (mine is GIT/) and then

 ```bash
 pip install -r requirements